DysCreate/MarkMyPaper/README.md

 # MarkMyPaper
-An answer seet grading system using OCR
+An answer sheet grading system using OCR

 Features
 - Extract answers from scanned or photographed handwritten answer sheets.